Jennifer Kent: Film techniques

 Kent brought together a team of people she felt could bring her idea to the screen.
 Radek Ladczuk was the film's cinematographer and helped bring her ideas to life.
-Kent was influenced by old movies, and even wanted to film the movie in black and white but later changed to color.
-Kent used many different techniques to embody a terrifying set, using colors like "muted grey-and-blue and hints of red as the story became more suspenseful".
-Throughout the film, she pushed to color grade certain scenes to stay within the color scheme, by altering and enhancing the color of the scene either chemically or digitally.
+Kent was influenced by old movies, and initially wanted to film the movie in black and white.
+She used many different techniques to embody a terrifying set, using colours like "muted grey-and-blue and hints of red as the story became more suspenseful".
 Ladczuk states that there were five aspects to this film, all shown with different camera movements.
 The film is split into five different emotions: anxiety, fear, terror, possession, and courage.
 By shooting with a 32mm lens they were able to capture the mother's feelings and later changed to a 14mm lens.
 They also used a Steadicam and static camera to help develop the film's layers.
 Fast and slow motion effects were also added throughout the film, as well as stop motion, and they even mounted a camera vertically on the wall to help with certain shots.
 A lot of the shots were done in camera because Kent felt that it made the film scarier and more realistic than adding stuff in with CGI later.

-Jennifer Kent's work falls under the category of fiction, horror, and trauma.
-Her work isn't necessarily based on specific real events.
-Kent's filmmaking process starts off with a central idea that leads her to think about a film's other components.
-Kent focuses on the themes of mise-en-scène, from the style of editing to the usage of sound, lighting, visuals, locations, but most importantly, the performance and camera angles.
-She explains that within her filmmaking style, each actor is approached with different techniques, games, and tricks to attain the best possible natural expressions and acting.